daniel-munro/ratgtex-pipeline/README.md

 ## Running

+Create or edit config.yaml in this directory.
+Unlike the Snakemake config file, which specifies how jobs are run, this one contains parameters for the tissue/dataset such as read length and directory where FASTQ files can be found.

 If everything is set up correctly, you can do a dry run:

 `snakemake --profile slurm -j8 Eye/Eye.aFC.txt -n`

 and if the steps seem to be what you expect, run it without the `-n` tag.

-You may want to run the heavy raw data processing steps first, then move on once those are done.
-E.g. add the list of BAM files to the first rule in `Snakefile` and generate them:
+You may want to run a subset of the heavy raw data processing steps first, then move on once those are done.
+E.g. add the first 10 BAM files to the first rule in `Snakefile` and generate them:

 `snakemake --profile slurm -j8`